gjpelletier/PyOAE/README.md

 print('Done')
 ```

-Next we will make a map showing the results for the regression estimate of the mean DICbio.
-Positive values, shown in red, indicate that DICobs > DICatm.
-Negative values, shown in blue, indicate that DICobs < DICatm.
+Next we will make a map showing the results for the regression estimate of the mean DIC_bio.
+Positive values, shown in red, indicate that long-term mean DIC_obs > DIC_atm.
+Negative values, shown in blue, indicate that long-term mean DIC_obs < DIC_atm.

 ```
 from matplotlib.colors import TwoSlopeNorm